-MSWD operates two wastewater treatment plants serving 7,300 parcels and a population of approximately 20,400.
-The Horton Wastewater Treatment Plant (Horton WWTP), located on Verbena Drive about a half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).
+Drive about a half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).
 As part of the overall sewer improvements, MSWD has installed approximately 65,700 linear feet of sewer since 2010 and has abated approximately 1,275 septic tanks.
-The District is continuing to make additional sewer improvements and when complete will result in 31,300 linear feet of new sewer and service to 695 parcels and approximately 518 additional active septic tanks will be abated.
+The District is continuing to make additional sewer improvements and when complete will result in 31,300 linear feet of new sewer and service to 695 parcels; and approximately 518 additional active septic tanks will be abated.

-The Proposed project is designed to connect into sewer infrastructure contingent upon on the MSWD proposed RWWTP and 21" sewer line connection proposed on Little Morongo Road as outlined in the 2007 MSWD Sewer Master Plan.
+The Proposed project is designed to connect into sewer infrastructure contingent upon on the MSWD proposed RWWTP and 21" sewer line connection proposed in Little Morongo Road as outlined in the 2007 MSWD Sewer Master Plan.
 However, the development of the proposed project is not reliant on the installation of sewer and as an alternative is designed with a septic system and leech field for on-site waste disposal.
 The septic system and leech field will be properly abated per City and County standards once MSWD sewer infrastructure or some equal infrastructure is installed and operating.

-Wastewater is expected to be minimal and easily accommodated by the septic system.
+Wastewater is expected to be minimal and appropriately accommodated by the septic system.
 The operation and construction of these facilities will comply with the requirements of the State Regional Water Quality Control Board and Riverside County Health Department along with MSWD and the City.
 The sewer master planned facilities will comply with CEQA protocols prior to construction, to include environmental analysis.
 The project's connections into sewer infrastructure once installed will undergo review by MSWD and City Staff to ensure wastewater capacity and compliance.
 Additionally, sewer installation and connection fees in place at the time of development or connection would be collected by MSWD.
 Less than significant impacts to wastewater treatment are expected.

-f) Be served by a landfill with sufficient permitted capacity to accommodate the Project's solid waste disposal needs?
+f) Be served by a landfill with sufficient

+permitted capacity to accommodate the

+Project's solid waste disposal needs?

 Solid waste disposal and recycling services for the City of Desert Hot Springs are provided by Desert Valley Disposal (DVD).
+Solid waste generated by the project would consist of standard household/office waste.
+Unused plant material will be composted and reintroduced into soil composite.
 Commercial waste and recycling collected from the proposed Project will be hauled to the Edom Hill Transfer Station.
 Waste from this transfer station is then sent to a permitted landfill or recycling facility outside of the Coachella Valley.
 These include Badlands Disposal Site, El Sobrante Sanitary Landfill and Lamb Canyon Disposal Site.
 CalRecycle data indicates that these landfills have 40-50% of their remaining estimated capacity.
-Additionally, solid waste generated by a medical marijuana Cultivation and processing facility would be minimal.
+Additionally, solid waste generated by a medical marijuana Cultivation facility would be minimal.
 Less than significant impacts to solid waste are expected.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation Measures: None Comply with federal, state, and loca statutes and regulations related to solid waste? $\boxtimes$ g)
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact g) Comply with federal, state, and local statutes and regulations related to solid waste?